Community Development Work

 Program Vocational Learning Outcomes describe what graduates of the program have demonstrated they can do with the knowledge and skills they have achieved during their studies.
 The outcomes are closely tied to the needs of the workplace.
 Through assessment (e.g., assignments and tests), students verify their ability to reliably perform these outcomes before graduating.

-- Maintain professional working relationships which adhere to ethical standards when dealing with potential conflict of interests within the community.
+- Maintain professional working relationships which adhere to ethical standards when addressing potential conflict of interests within the community.

 - Identify personal values and motivational goals that would assist in the successful implementation of community projects.